FA-MatSci/FA-MatSci/README.md

 - 👋 Hi, I’m Filip.

-- 📫 How to reach me: filip.ambroz5@gmail.com
+- 📫 Materials/Process Engineer by Profession, Computer Scientist by heart.

 <!---
 FA-MatSci/FA-MatSci is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.